-One of Lighthouse School's core beliefs is that that we are a "Corporation for Kids".
+One of Lighthouse School's core beliefs is that we are a "Corporation for Kids".
 Everything we do focuses on promoting life success and is driven by engagement in our treatment.
 Consistent school attendance is crucial in order for students to be available for treatment opportunities and begin to make biodevelopmental changes that will generalize beyond their enrollment at Lighthouse.
 We partner with parents, legal guardians and school districts, to ensure that all students attend school in accordance with state laws and the Department of Elementary and Secondary Education regulations.
-A student who is chronically absent or truant from school, with or without a valid reason, for 20% or more of the available school days, may be subject to the following:
+A student who is thematically absent or truant from school, with or without a valid reason, for 10% or more of the available school days, may be subject to the following:

-- Emergency Family Meeting - Emergency Team Meeting with the LEA Representative - All future absences must be verified by documentation - Filing with The Department of Children and Families, The Division for Children, Youth and Families, or the court system - Working with the LEA to involve a truancy officer - The student's placement may be in jeopardy - Lighthouse School will work with the LEA to determine the next possible steps which may include being removed from our roster with the option of being re-referred at a future time
+- Emergency Family Meeting - Emergency Team Meeting with the LEA Representative - All future absences could be subject to verification through formal documentation (i.e., doctor's note)

+- Filing with The Department of Children and Families, The Division for Children, Youth and Families, or the court system - Working with the LEA to involve a truancy officer - The student's placement may be in jeopardy - Lighthouse School will work with the LEA to determine the next possible steps which may include being removed from our roster with the option of being re-referred at a future time